cbor-wg/charter/charter.md

 The CBOR working group will update RFC 7049 to deal with existing errata.
-Security issues and clarifications may be addressed, but changes to the document will ensure backward compatibility for popular deployed codebases.
+Security issues and clarifications may be addressed, but changes to the document will ensure backward compatibility for widespread deployed codebases.
 The resulting document will be targeted at becoming an Internet Standard.

 Similar to the way ABNF (RFC 5234/7405) can be used to describe the set of